What to do to spend 10 days in China?

 - Enjoy a 3rd day at the park

 - Visit the Yellow Dragon Cave (Huanglong), a large cave illuminated with hundreds of colorful lights.
-It’s quite similar to the Reed Flute Cave that you can visit in Guilin, the next leg of your trip.
+It’s quite similar to the Reed Flute Cave that you can visit in Guilin, the next leg of your China itinerary.